camunda-academy/academy-ilt-preparation/c8-saas-verification-tool/README.md

 ## How to Use

 1. Clone / download the project
+2. Move to the "c8-saas-verification-tool", the root directory of this project.
-2. Ask for an envVars.txt (\*) file to a Camunda Trainer/Manager
+3. Ask for an envVars.txt (\*) file to a Camunda Trainer/Manager
-3. Copy the file in the root directory of the project
+4. Copy the file in the root directory
-4. Run the script:
+5. Run the script:
    - **Windows**: Open PowerShell at the project root directory and run `./testConnection.ps1`
    - **Mac/Unix**: Open the terminal at the project root directory and run `./testConnection.sh`
-5. Review the result for success or failure.
+6. Review the result for success or failure.

 ## Connection Result